kubevault/kubevault/docs/concepts/vault-server-crds/unsealer/google_kms_gcs.md

 ## googleKmsGcs.credentialSecret

-`googleKmsGcs.credentialSecret` is an optional field that specifies the name of the secret containing google credential.
-If this is not specified, then instance service account will be used (if it is running on google cloud).
-The secret contains following field:
+`googleKmsGcs.credentialSecret` is an optional field that specifies the name of the secret containing google credentials.
+If this is not specified, then the instance service account will be used (if it is running on google cloud).
+The secret contains the following field:

 - `sa.json`